Hephzihub/Responsiveness-and-Media-Queries/README.md

 # Responsiveness-and-Media-Queries
-Create a responsive page.
+Created a responsive website.
 This page is responsive for both mobile and laptop

 Check the live site via this link https://hephzihub.github.io/Responsiveness-and-Media-Queries/